Foreword

 It works, but in the corporate world, database tables are rarely static.
 They evolve.
 That’s why you’ll usually find migration scripts.

-This is where it gets interesting: if SQLC is able to generate our models via SQL, it can then do so via migration scripts directly.
+This is where it gets interesting: if sqlc is able to generate our models via SQL, it can then do so via migration scripts directly.

 Here are the scripts I actually used to obtain the same result: